Frankie Montas

-Francellis Montas Luna (born March 21, 1993) is a Dominican professional baseball pitcher for the New York Yankees of Major League Baseball (MLB).
-He has previously played in MLB for the Chicago White Sox and Oakland Athletics.
+Francelis Montas Luna (born March 21, 1993) is a Dominican professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Chicago White Sox, Oakland Athletics, New York Yankees, Cincinnati Reds, Milwaukee Brewers and New York Mets.

 Montas signed as an international free agent with the Boston Red Sox in 2009, and was traded to the White Sox in 2013.
 He made his MLB debut in 2015, and was traded to the Los Angeles Dodgers after the season.
 After missing time due to injuries, the Dodgers traded Montas to the Athletics during the season.
 Montas established himself as a major league pitcher for Oakland in 2017, and was traded to the Yankees in 2022.
+Montas split the 2024 season with the Reds and the Brewers, and signed with the Mets for the 2025 season.

 Career

 Boston Red Sox (2009–2013)

 Montas signed as an amateur free agent with the Boston Red Sox in 2009, receiving a $75,000 signing bonus.
-He played in the minor leagues for the Red Sox' organization for the Gulf Coast Red Sox and Lowell Spinners in 2012, and for the Greenville Drive in 2013.
+He played in the minor leagues for the Red Sox' organization for the Gulf Coast League Red Sox and Lowell Spinners in 2012, and for the Greenville Drive in 2013.